aws-amplify/amplify-js/docs/media/xr_guide.md

 ***Documentation in progress***

-The Amplify XR category allows you to build AR/VR enabled web applications with Amazon Sumerian.
+The XR category enables you to work with augmented reality (AR) and virtual reality (VR) content within your applications.
+The XR category has built-in support for Amazon Sumerian.

 ## Configuration

+To download your scene configuration file, visit <a href="https://console.aws.amazon.com/sumerian/home" target="_blank">Amazon Sumerian console</a>, create/open a scene, and select *Publish* from the the right of the screen.
+{: .callout .callout--info}

 ```js
 import { XR } from 'aws-amplify';